MicrosoftDocs/architecture-center/docs/example-scenario/unix-migration/migrate-aix-azure-linux-content.md

 ### Alternatives

-Solutions that require high scale, isolation, secure network access, and high memory utilization can use [Azure App Service Environments](/azure/app-service/environment/intro) to host:
+[Azure App Service environments](/azure/app-service/environment/intro) are appropriate for application workloads that require high scale, isolation, and secure network access.
+This feature offers fully isolated and dedicated environments for securely running App Service apps at high scale.
+App Service environments can host the following types of apps:

 - Linux web apps, as in the current example
 - Windows web apps